 Since the mechanism preserves its original layout with no complications added to it, the dial, too, is standard: there is the usual day/date display at three hours, a small seconds indicator at 9 o’clock, and a pair of sub-dials for the chronograph itself that are placed at 6 and 12 o’clock.
 The off-white color of the sub-dials gives the timekeeper’s face a more three-dimensional appearance and actually makes reading them a bit easier since they make the small rhodium-plated pointers look more contrast.

 Nighttime legibility also doesn’t seem to be problematic thanks to thin Superluminova strips applied to the hour and minute hands.
-Well, the hands could have bin just a tad wider to make them even more readable in darkness, but, well, this is not a diver after all.
+Well, the hands could have been just a tad wider to make them even more readable in darkness, but, well, this is not a diver after all.

-The movement is hidden inside a 44.80 mm stainless steel case, which is equipped with a screw-locked setting crown and is covered with a sapphire crystal with antireflective coating on both sides.
+The movement is hidden inside a 44.80 mm stainless steel case, which is equipped with a screw-locked setting crown and is covered with a sapphire crystal with anti-reflective coating on both sides.

 Compared to many other chronographs that Breitling has created for the British-based, Germany-owned luxury brand, this new timekeeper looks relatively compact, which is a good thing to those of, well, thinner in the bones.
-Yet, almost 45 millimeters in diameter, it is still larger than most sporty timekeepers currently available on the market and you really should check a similarly sized Breitling on your own wrist before ordering this limited edition monster.
+Yet, almost 45 millimeters in diameter, it is still larger than most sporty timekeepers currently available on the market and you should check a similarly sized Breitling on your own wrist before ordering this limited edition monster.

 No info on MSRP yet.

-Breitling for Bentley GT Ice Chronograph automatic watch specification
+Breitling for Bentley GT Ice Chronograph specification

 Movement: Automatic, Breitling caliber B13B (base ETA Valjoux 7750,) 25 jewels, 28,800 vph, Swiss Made